Bumblebee202111/MinusOneMusic-public/README.md

 ## To-dos

-- Update NCM, jadx
-- More data persistence: Download, caching & resumption
+- More data persistence: Download, caching
-- Fix playlist dialog R8
+- Fix playlist dialog crash by changing how item height is retrieved
 - New screens / major features
   - Discover & feed
     - Personal FMs